marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 In Java, ``int`` belongs to the primitive types, and has to be wrapped by the ``Integer`` class in order to be passed as an argument to a generic type parameter.

-### Pass information about type parameter into methods
+### Pass information about a type parameter into a method

 This has been hinted at in previous samples.